Minor in South Asian Studies

 The minor is designed to give flexibility to students who can select from courses across disciplines, including Art History, Asian American Studies, Economics, English, Ethnic Studies, History, Holistic Health, Humanities, International Business, International Relations, Philosophy, Political Science, and Women and Gender Studies.

-Select at least three courses (9-17 units) from the core according to the requirements indicated below.
+Select one course from each of the three core areas (9-10 units).
 The core consists of three core areas identified as Culture of South Asia, History and Politics of South Asia, and South Asian Diaspora.

 |HUM 535||Classical South Asian Cultural Forms||3|